 Photo courtesy of Fisher Peak Brewing Co./The Heid Out in Cranbrook, BC

 Photo courtesy of the The Heid Out/Fisher Peak Brewing (by Christian Lagnew) – “Monster Poutine”

-Overtime Beer Work’s brewmaster Philip ‘Pip’ Koche will continue Kimberley’s One of a Time monthly small batches with their Hold Up Scotch Ale in November and Clockwork Milk Stout as the December draught, dark brown and black in colour - perfect for the longest nights of the year.
+Overtime Beer Work’s brewmaster Philip ‘Pip’ Koche will continue Kimberley’s ‘one time a’ monthly small batches with their Hold Up Scotch Ale in November and Clockwork Milk Stout as the December draught, dark brown and black in colour – perfect for the longest nights of the year.

 Photo courtesy of Over Time Beer Works in Kimberley, BC